 "I must say however, you are looking ghastly tired."

 "Good to see you old chap!"
-Peter patted Henry on the bicep whilst shaking hands.
+Stuart patted Henry on the bicep whilst shaking hands.

 "This whole charade is a splendid excuse for consumption of brandy."
 Henry couldn't think of anything else to say.